munificent/craftinginterpreters/book/closures.md

 The `makeClosure()` function defines and returns a function.
 We call it twice and get two closures back.
 They are created by the same nested function declaration, but close over different values.
-When we call them, they print different strings.
-That implies we need *some* representation for a closure that is created at runtime and captures the local variables surrounding the function as they existed when the function declaration was executed.
+When we call the two closures, each prints a different string.
+That implies we need some runtime representation for a closure that captures the local variables surrounding the function as they exist when the function declaration is executed.

 We'll work our way up to capturing variables, but a good first step is defining that object representation.
 Our existing ObjFunction type represents the <span name="raw">"raw"</span> compile-time state of a function declaration, since all closures created from a single declaration share the same code and constants.
-At runtime, when a function declaration is executed, that gets wrapped in a new ObjClosure structure.
-It has a reference to the underlying bare function along with runtime state for variables it closes over.
+At runtime, when we execute a function declaration, we wrap the ObjFunction in a new ObjClosure structure.
+The latter has a reference to the underlying bare function along with runtime state for the variables the function closes over.

 <aside name="raw">